anandpunera/low-level-design-java/README.md

-# This repository maintains the Object oriented low level design for some frequently asked interview problems.
+# This repository maintains the Object oriented low level design for some frequently asked problems.
 ### Implemented in Java